ksmin23/my-aws-cdk-examples/custom-resources/sagemaker-jumstart-model-deploy/README.md

 Now you are ready to synthesize the CloudFormation template for this code.

-At this point you can now synthesize the CloudFormation template for this code.

 ```
 (.venv) $ export CDK_DEFAULT_ACCOUNT=$(aws sts get-caller-identity --query Account --output text)
 (.venv) $ export CDK_DEFAULT_REGION=$(curl -s 169.254.169.254/latest/dynamic/instance-identity/document | jq -r .region)